fienen/reedsy-editor-customizations/README.md

 - [Node.js](https://nodejs.org/) (v24 or higher recommended, likely to work with recent older versions)
 - npm (comes with Node.js)
+- Tampermonkey, Greasemonkey, or other userscript plugin for browsers

 ### Setup